ly3too/django-channels-with-socket.io/README.md

 ## configure socket.io client to use websocket as transport layer protocol
 because I only route websocket to consumers, socketio client must use websocket to communicate with the server, other http traffic is routed the traditional way

+the chat socketio demo was taken from [here](https://github.com/miguelgrinberg/python-socketio)